 – 16 –

-Recapping, we can describe moral progress as the egalitarian pursuit of mutual harmony among conflicting wills (see DP-1 to DP-9), recognizing that such wills are predetermined, sometimes validly amoral, and normatively unconstrained by any higher meaning or external authority (see DP-10 to DP-15).
-Therefore, as the following writers have suggested, although for less radical reasons, progressive morality ironically accepts people as given, with their biologically and socially conditioned wills as they are, rather than as they supposedly ought to be or might have been under more ideal conditions:
+Recapping, we can describe social progress as the egalitarian pursuit of mutual harmony among conflicting wills (see DP-1 to DP-9), recognizing that such wills are predetermined, sometimes validly amoral, and normatively unconstrained by any higher meaning or external authority (see DP-10 to DP-15).
+Hence, as suggested by the following writers, progressive morality supports equality and liberty among people as given, with their biologically and socially conditioned wills as they are, rather than as they supposedly ought to be or might have been under ideal conditions:

 Isaiah Berlin (1909-1997), Political Ideas in the Romantic Age, chapter 2 –

 “…there is a metaphysical method of trying to have it both ways – of at once permitting and denouncing coercion by denying that it is in any important sense coercive.
 This is done by [requiring a person] to act in a way in which he would [require] himself to act, if his reason [or consciousness, or whatever] were fully developed… In this way, [one gets] the identification of coercion with complete self-government.
 For freedom is after all only doing what I want; [and] what I want is that which will satisfy… my rational nature… [However,] there is every difference between what in fact I wish, and what someone else thinks I ought to wish; between what I do wish, and what, because I ought to wish it, I am said to be wishing already in some deeper sense… At some stage I am bound to protest, as oppressed minorities and majorities have always protested and always will protest, that to be free is to be in a position to secure the satisfaction of one’s actual wishes, not of… ‘potential’ or ‘ideal’ wishes…”

 Jeremy Waldron, Liberal Rights, chapter 2, section 2 –